UK-FVCOM-Usergroup/uk-fvcom/README.md

 This repository is for the UK FVCOM Users' code development.

-Current version has been updated to include the official 4.3 version from http://code.fvcom.org/medm/fvcom43
+This branch is a work in progress merging of FVCOM441 from http://code.fvcom.org/medm/fvcom441

 Register
 --------

-Users of FVCOM must [register first](http://fvcom.smast.umassd.edu/wp-login.php?action=register) with Dr Changsheng Chen at the University of Massachusetts School of Marine Science.
+Users of FVCOM are encouraged to  [register first](http://fvcom.smast.umassd.edu/wp-login.php?action=register) with Dr Changsheng Chen at the University of Massachusetts School of Marine Science.
 Users must agree to the [licence terms](FVCOM_source/LICENCE).

 Download
 --------

-Once registered, the official releases of FVCOM are available for download from http://fvcom.smast.umassd.edu/download.
+Once registered, the official releases of FVCOM are available for download from http://code.fvcom.org/medm

 Support
 -------